-The easiest way to stock up your home bar is to buy tequila in Singapore online — mostly because you won’t have to go through the hassle of leaving your house, or searching for a particular bottle of tequila in store shelves around the city.
+The easiest way to stock up your home bar is to buy tequila in Singapore online — mostly because you won’t have to go through the hassle of leaving your house or searching for a particular bottle of tequila on store shelves around the city.
 In our assortment, the best tequila brand is the Fuenteseca 18 Year Tequila, and that’s because the spirit has been naturally and slowly aging for 18 years.

 Another amazing fact about tequilas is that you can combine them with so many other spirits and ingredients and get incredibly delicious cocktails.
-Some of the more popular ones are Margarita, Garra De Tigre, Italian Paloma, Tequila Sunrise (the Rolling Stones and the Eagles have praised this cocktail so much, there are songs written for it), El Niño, Mexican Negroni, Tequila Sour and so many others.
+Some of the more popular ones are Margarita, Garra De Tigre, Italian Paloma, Tequila Sunrise (the Rolling Stones and the Eagles have praised this cocktail so much, there are songs written for it), El Niño, Mexican Negroni, Tequila Sour, and so many others.

 The tequila prices in the EC Proof store

 The tequila prices in the EC Proof store range from $85 to $896, so you can purchase a bottle for any budget.
 Our best tequila bottle is the Fuenteseca 18 Year Tequila.
-Each of the labels we feature in our store has a long-standing tradition in producing high-quality spirits in Mexico.
+Each of the labels we feature in our store has a long-standing tradition of producing high-quality spirits in Mexico.
 We’re making sure that you’re buying the best imports in Singapore.
 We’re confident you can find a cool bottle for the 24th of July, the National Tequila Day.